-Advisory: English 51 and English 56, each with a grade of "C" or better, or equivalent, or Assessment Skill Levels W5 and R5.
+Advisory: English 48 and English 49, each with a grade of "C" or better, or equivalent, or Assessment Skill Levels R5 and W5.

-Limitation on Enrollment: This course is not open to students with credit for Fire Science 222A or Fire Protection Technology 222A.
+Limitation on Enrollment: This course is not open to students with previous credit for Fire Technology 222A or Fire Protection Technology 222A.